iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 Bitrate
 ********
 Currently on Vertiq modules, the bitrate for DroneCAN defaults to 500000 bit/s.
-It is possible to change this bitrate through the IQ Control Center as shown below, or through a
+It is possible to change this bitrate using the *DroneCAN Bitrate* parameter in
-:ref:`DroneCAN configuration parameter <dronecan_bitrate_parameter>`.
+IQ Control Center as shown below, or through a :ref:`DroneCAN configuration parameter <dronecan_bitrate_parameter>`.
 Whatever the bitrate on the module is set to must match the bitrate of the flight controller.

 .. figure:: ../_static/tutorial_images/dronecan_px4_tutorial/control_center_bitrate.png
     :align: center